nofusscomputing/gitlab-ci/pages/projects/gitlab-ci/conventional_commits.md

 |:----:|:----|
 | MR_ACCESS_TOKEN | *only required if you are accessing a private repository.* <br>This token is a user access token that as a minimum requires read-only access to the api to fetch the projects merg requests. |

+In addition to the required variables above, the commitizen config file `.cz.yaml` must exist for the job to run.

 ### Job Workflow